baihuqian/baihuqian.github.io/_posts/Personal_Finance/2022-02-26-the-book-on-tax-strategies-for-the-savvy-real-estate-investor.md

 The simplified method allows you to deduct $5 for each square foot of home office space, as a substitute of actual expenses.
 However, simplified method cannot generate loss.

 ### Pass-Through Tax Deduction
 In the pass-through tax deduction, the first 20 percent of certain types of income may be completely tax free.
 It has nothing to do with legal entities so you can still claim this deduction if the property is under your personal name.
 It is available for rental income when it is considered a "trade or business".
-The "trade or business" requirement a difficult one to define ,the IRS provided a safe-harbor test to help you determine whether your rental income is eligible for this pass-through tax break.
+The "trade or business" requirement a difficult one to define, the IRS provided a safe-harbor test to help you determine whether your rental income is eligible for this pass-through tax break.
 Chances are high if you meet all four:
 1. You need to have separate books and records for your rental real estate activities.
 2. There needs to be over 250 hours of rental service activities done for the year.
 3. You must be able to produce records and documents to prove these hours and services actually occurred.
-4. You need to attach a signed statement t o the tax return to indicate the safe harbor requirement has been met.
+4. You need to attach a signed statement to the tax return to indicate the safe harbor requirement has been met.

 ## Legal Entities
 Establish business accounts for legal entities and use them to pay for business expenses.
 Business accounts cannot be used to pay for personal expenses.
 If business expenses are paid with personal accounts, reimburse yourself from the business account and keep receipts.